 Is Polymarket available in the UK? |

-Do not assume.
+Polymarket's own documentation lists the UK among restricted jurisdictions.
 Verify against the current official restrictions page before funding. |

 What countries are blocked? |